 There are a lot of agents available and willing to help you with your home purchase.
 To make a solid case for allowing me to assist you, I provide a higher-level of services both before and after the sale.
 I want you to consider me as your real estate professional for life, this is just the beginning of our relationship.
 My goals are to exceed your expectations and that you would refer all your friends who may be looking to buy or sell a home.
 See my resume.

-As a member of the Multiple Listing Service, I can show you any property that is for sale no matter which real estate firm it is listed with.
-If you should see an ad in the paper or a sign in a yard, call me to find out the information.
-If you want to see it, I’ll show it to you.
+As a member of the Multiple Listing Service®, I can show you any Santa Cruz home for sale no matter which real estate firm it is listed with.
+If you should see an ad in the paper or a sign in a yard, contact me to find out the information.
+If you want to see it, I'll show it to you.

 For Sale by Owner